 I’m not able to vote on Voting Day, or on any of the advance voting days.
 I still want my vote to count.
 What can I do?

 Appoint someone to vote on your behalf.
-This person is known as a “Proxy” voter.
-Click here to view information about voting proxies.
+This person is known as a “proxy” voter.
+Learn more about proxy voting.

 If a person cannot mark their own ballot, can they ask for assistance or bring someone along to help him or her?

 Yes, election officials working at the voting station can assist a person with voting.
 If a friend is brought along, the voter must swear an oath that they require assistance, and their friend must swear an oath that they will vote as the person instructs them to.